dsa-ntc/peninsuladsa-ntc.github.io/_pages/political-reading.md

 Peninsula DSA engages in ongoing political education in socialist history and thought because theory informs praxis.
 <br>

-Come join our next virtual discussion on Sunday, January 22, at 7pm!
+Come join our next virtual reading group on Sunday, March 5, at 7pm!
+We'll discuss "The Trials and Tribulations of National Consciousness," the third essay of Fanon's _The Wretched of the Earth_.
 See the Peninsula DSA [calendar](../calendar/) for log-in credentials.
 (Also on the PDSA Slack at #reading-group)

 <h2>Currently Reading</h2>
 * [The Wretched of the Earth](https://groveatlantic.com/book/the-wretched-of-the-earth/) (1961) by Frantz Fanon.